awesomerank/awesomerank.github.io/lists/markets/awesome-ruby.md

 * [dryrun ★2621](https://github.com/cesarferreira/dryrun) - Try any Android library on your smartphone directly from the command line.
 * [fastlane ★16105](https://github.com/fastlane/fastlane) - Connect all iOS deployment tools into one streamlined workflow.
-* [Ruboto](http://ruboto.org) - A platform for developing full stand-alone apps for Android using the Ruby language and libraries.
+* [Ruboto ★1961](https://github.com/ruboto/ruboto) - A platform for developing full stand-alone apps for Android using the Ruby language and libraries.
 * [RubyMotion](http://www.rubymotion.com) - A revolutionary toolchain that lets you quickly develop and test full-fledged native iOS and OS X applications for iPhone, iPad, Mac and Android.
 * [Ruby Push Notifications ★341](https://github.com/calonso/ruby-push-notifications) - iOS, Android and Windows Phone Push notifications made easy.
 * [Rpush ★1074](https://github.com/rpush/rpush) - The push notification service for Ruby which supports Apple Push Notification Service, Google Cloud Messaging, Amazon Device Messaging and Windows Phone Push Notification Service.